 Try an auditory alarm

-This method works best with older toddlers between 2 and 3 years of age, depending on development.
+This method may work best with older toddlers between 2 and 3 years of age, depending on development.

 Learn More: How Can I Help My Toddler Sleep Well at Night?

 Know that for some kids, an early bedtime and early wake up are normal!

 Not all early sleep patterns are abnormal.
 Some toddlers need to go to sleep earlier and therefore wake up earlier.12 As long as they are getting enough sleep, this should not be considered a sleep problem.If waking that early is not an option for the family, the solution may be slowly pushing bedtime a little later until wake up time also moves later.12